MOT TRAINING AND

 Showing articles in 'MOT Manager - QC Checks'...(« back to knowledgebase)

 The MOT Guide states that MOT Testing Station Quality Control (QC) checks: “should be carried out by a person who holds a Level 2 qualification in MOT Testing or equivalent for the appropriate class and comply with the requirements for annual training and assessments.
-They may be designated from the list of testers at the […] (Read More)
+They may be designated from the list of testers at the site or use a Third Party” (Read More)

 To record an MOT Testing Station Quality Control (QC) check, a VT29 should be completed with notes and comments regarding what the QC saw/discussed with the tester.
 There should also be a direct reference to the Test Quality Information (TQI) report and/or the Test Log (TL) report on every check.
 (Read More)

 In relation to how often the MOT Testing Station Quality Control (QC) checks should be carried out, the MOT Guide states: The frequency of checks may typically be expected to be 1 per tester every 2 months.
-However, this is based on the average garage throughput of 2 to 3 tests per day for experienced […] (Read More)
+However, this is based on the average garage throughput of 2 to 3 tests per day for experienced testers – so should be varied to reflect the volume of tests done or any other special circumstances – such as the experience of testers.
+For example, if a tester is inexperienced or doing twice the average of 2 to 3 tests per day you should consider increasing the checks to once a month.
+We would strongly recommend carrying QC checks for all testers on a monthly basis.
+(Read More)

 Mistakes can be corrected but the MOT Tester must follow the guidance laid down by the DVSA in The MOT Guide Section H. Unjustified changes could constitute fraud, dishonesty or gross negligence in the MOT testing process and you can be given 500 points which means cessation.
 (Read More)